tano-systems/meta-tanowrt/_sources/common-tasks.rst.txt

 .. _sec-writing-sd-or-usb:

-Writing images to SD Card or USB Flash Drive
+Writing Images to SD Card or USB Flash Drive
 ============================================

 For many :ref:`supported boards <sec-supported-targets>` are implemented build